 Ecobricking is a deep solution for your plastic.
 First, plastic is an amazing material with incredible properties and it is a shame for it go to waste.
 Second when plastic does ‘go to waste’; it contaminates the ecosystems that sustain us and our fellow species.
 Third, Ecobricks embody regenerative principles that point us all in a healthy direction.

 You see, essentially ecobricks enable folks, like you and I, to put the potential problematic properties of plastic to good use.
 Even better, the manual, hands on, and fundamentally local process of ecobricking gets us thinking.
 The awareness that grows, puts us on a road towards to consuming and using plastic wisely.
 In fact, ecobricking points us towards transcending plastic all together and getting back to ways of living that are in deep harmony with the cycles of life.

 We’ve broken down the reasons for ecobricking into the full details.
 Read on…

 Plastic is an amazing material

 Love it or hate, there’s no denying that plastic is unique!
-Plastic is the result of a hundreds of millions of years process that transformed ancient forests and algae into petroleum and natural gas under the earth.
+Plastic is the result of a process that takes hundreds of millions of years to transform ancient forests and algae into petroleum and natural gas under the earth.
 Plastic is also the result of a century of focused human innovation to create such miraculous things as photographic film, water-fast containers, and all sorts of devices that enable our modern life.
 For the last decades, the unique properties of plastic have been used more and more by large corporations to further their global business.
-Plastic has served the global corporations at the expense of local communities and ecosystems– where it has been locally dumped and burned.
+Plastic has served the global corporations at the expense of local communities and ecosystems – where it has been locally dumped and burned.
 With ecobricks we have a chance to turn this all around, and put plastic to use to benefit local communities and ecosystems.
-With ecobricks, we use the characteristics of plastic that were once so problematic– longevity, durability, water fastness, and instead put it to good and green use.
+With ecobricks, we use the characteristics of plastic that were once so problematic – longevity, durability and water fastness, and instead put it to good and green use.

 Ecobricks trap plastics out of the biosphere.